gioblu/PJON/strategies/OverSampling/README.md

   #define OS_LATENCY 4000

   /* Necessary time for receiver to set back its gain after transmission in its
-     vicinity as it happens in HALF_DUPLEX. (by default set to 100 milliseconds) */
+     vicinity as it happens in HALF_DUPLEX. (by default set to 100 milliseconds).
+     Set to 0 if using OverSampling in SIMPLEX mode (mono-directional communication) */
   #define OS_GAIN_REFRESH_DELAY 100

   /* Set the back-off exponential degree */